nisalj/portal2.0/readme.md

 * `planPath` - a Path object representing the current mission
 * `targetWayPoint` - the next waypoint the User must go to, points to a start or end of a Segment in the Path
 * `targetBearing` - the bearing that the User must go at to reach the `targetWayPoint`
 * `currentSeg` - the current segment that the User is at.
-Goes from 0 to the length of the Path.
+Goes from 0 to the length of the path

 A user has various methods to calculate and update its properties, as well as methods to display them on the UI.